Professor Thomas Cheng 鄭建韓

 Member, New York State Bar

-Thomas Cheng is an associate professor at the University of Hong Kong.
+Thomas Cheng is a professor at the University of Hong Kong.
 He has written extensively on competition law in developing countries and on the competition law of a number of Asian jurisdictions, including Hong Kong, China, and Japan.
 His research has appeared in respected specialist U.S. journals, including Chicago Journal of International Law, Berkeley Business Law Journal, Virginia Law & Business Review, and University of Pennsylvania Journal of Business Law, and in leading competition law journals such as Journal of Antitrust Enforcement and World Competition.
 In 2020, he published Competition Law in Developing Countries, the first comprehensive monograph on the topic, with Oxford University Press.
-He will publish The Patent-Competition Interface in Developing Countries, again the first comprehensive monograph on the topic, with Oxford University Press in 2021.
+He also published The Patent-Competition Interface in Developing Countries, again the first comprehensive monograph on the topic, with Oxford University Press in 2021.

 His research has been recognized internationally.
 He has been twice awarded the Jerry S. Cohen Memorial Fund Writing Award in the vertical restraints and antitrust and IP categories.
 Apart from awards, his stature as a scholar has been recognized through appointments to the executive and advisory boards of a number of leading international competition law organizations such as the American Antitrust Institute and the Academic Society for Competition Law (“ASCOLA”).
 He has made critical contributions to the development of competition law in Hong Kong.
 He advised the government extensively during the drafting of the city’s first competition law.
 He was a member of the inaugural Competition Commission and played a pivotal role in staff recruitment and setting up the Commission.

 - Law and Development

 - Law and Innovation